nikolaieniware/Read-the-docs-test/sphinx/source/Juju.rst

    sudo apt install software-properties-common

-* After the instalation is complete you can change the IP addres (if it nessesery).Go to */etc/netplan/* and rename the file  *01-netcfg.yaml* using *sudo nano* command, to stop DHCP use folloing settings :
+* After the instalation is complete you can change the IP addres (if it necesary).
+Go to*/etc/netplan/*and rename the file  *01-netcfg.yaml* using *sudo nano* command, to stop DHCP use folloing settings :

 .. code::